Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

-\begin{corollary} Let $M\models T^\star$ be of equicharacteristic or of mixed characteristic with \(\bP(M)\) finitely ramified with prefect residue field --- with relevant constants.
-Assume that $\RV_1(M)$ is divisible (which is the case for example if $M\models\ACVF$) or that $\Pvg(M)$ is a pure subgroup of $\vg(M)$.
-Then in any $\res$-$\vg$-enrichment of $M$, the theory of \(M\) is determined by that of \(\res\) and \(\vg\) and $\res$ and $\vg$ are purely stably embedded and orthogonal. \end{corollary}
+\begin{corollary} Let $M\models T^\star$ be such that \(\bP(M)\) is finitely ramified with perfect residue field.
+Assume that $\res^\times(M)$ is divisible (which is the case for example if $M\models\ACVF$) or that $\Pvg(M)$ is a pure subgroup of $\vg(M)$.
+Then the theory of \(M\) is determined by ramification data and the theories of \(\res\) (with ramification constants) and \(\vg\).
+Moreover $\res$ and $\vg$ are purely stably embedded and orthogonal and \(\RVhyb\) is purely stably embedded.